sonatype-nexus-community/DevAudit/README.md

 - `nginx` Do an application server audit on a Nginx server.

+- `pgsql` Do an application server audit on a PostgreSQL server.

 This is an example command line for an application server audit:
-`./devaudit httpd -i httpd-2.2 -r / -c /usr/local/apache2/conf/httpd.conf -b /usr/local/apache2/bin/httpd`
+`./devaudit httpd -i httpd-2.2 -r /usr/local/apache2/ -c @conf/httpd.conf -b @bin/httpd`
 which audits an Apache Httpd server running on a Docker container named httpd-2.2.

 The following are audit options common to all application servers:
 - `-r --root-directory` Specifies the root directory of the server.
-This is just the top-level of your server filesystem where directories like /etc and /sbin are located.
-Usually is specified as `/` unless you require a different server root.
+This is just the top-level of your server filesystem and defaults to `/` unless you want a different server root.
 - `-c --configuration-file` Specifies the server configuration file. e.g in the above audit the Apache configuration file is located at `/usr/local/apache2/conf/httpd.conf`.
-If you don't specify the configuration file DevAudit will try a default path which usually is whatever the default server configuration file path is on Ubuntu.
+If you don't specify the configuration file DevAudit will attempt to auto-detect the configuration file for the server selected.
 - `-b --application-binary` Specifies the server binary. e.g in the above audit the Apache binary is located at `/usr/local/apache2/bin/httpd`.
-If you don't specify the binary path DevAudit will try a default path which usually is whatever the default server binary path is on Ubuntu.
+If you don't specify the binary path DevAudit will attempt to auto-detect the server binary for the server selected.

 Application servers also support the following common options for auditing the server modules or plugins:
 - `--list-packages` Only list the application plugins or modules scanned by DevAudit.